Maria Bonghi Jovino

-Maria Bonghi Jovino (born 1931) is an Italian archaeologist.
+Maria Bonghi Jovino (1931 – 23 December 2025) was an Italian archaeologist.
 Bonghi Jovino was Professor of Etruscology and Italic Archaeology at the University of Milan.

-Biography
+Life and career

-Her work focuses on pre-Roman Italy, including the Etruscan civilisation and pre-Roman Campania.
+Bonghi Jovino's work focused on pre-Roman Italy, including the Etruscan civilisation and pre-Roman Campania.
 She has excavated in Campania and Etruria.
 A major excavation was at Tarquinia, and she has directed excavations at Pompeii (Regio VI, Insula 5).
 From 1982 she directed excavations at Piano di Civita, an area of public and religious activity.

+Bonghi Jovino died on 23 December 2025.

 Awards and honours

-Bonghi Jovino is a member of the Board of Directors of Istituto Nazionale di Studi Etruschi e Italici, the Accademia di Napoli.
-She is on the Advisory Committee of the foundation for Faina Museum of Orvieto and is corresponding member of the Deutsches Archäologisches Institut.
+Bonghi Jovino was a member of the board of directors of the Istituto Nazionale di Studi Etruschi e Italici, the Accademia di Napoli.
+She was on the advisory committee of the foundation for Faina Museum of Orvieto and was a corresponding member of the Deutsches Archäologisches Institut.
 She was made an honorary citizen of Tarquinia in 2008.

-Bonghi Jovino is director of the publication series Capua Preromana.
+She was director of the publication series Capua Preromana.

 In 2012, the edited volume Interpretando l'antico was dedicated to her.